GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Numerical Experiments

 \section{Numerical Experiments}

 We have implemented the methods proposed in this work in Julia~\cite{julia2017}.
-The spatial semidiscretization is implemented using vendor-agnostic kernels via KernelAbstractions.jl~\cite{Churavy_KernelAbstractions_jl}, and time integration is performed with OrdinaryDiffEq.jl~\cite{DifferentialEquations.jl-2017}; together, these enable seamless execution on both CPU and GPU architectures with minimal programming overhead.
-For visualization, we use Plots.jl~\cite{PlotsJL}.
+The spatial semi-discretization is implemented using vendor-agnostic kernels via KernelAbstractions.jl~\cite{Churavy_KernelAbstractions_jl}, and time integration is performed with OrdinaryDiffEq.jl~\cite{DifferentialEquations.jl-2017}; together, these enable seamless execution on both CPU and GPU architectures with minimal programming overhead.
+For visualization of our results, we use Plots.jl~\cite{PlotsJL}.
 All source code to reproduce our numerical results is available online~\cite{repo}.
-The code has been tested on a CPU (Intel Core i7-1185G7), an AMD GPU (Instinct MI210), and an Nvidia GPU (H100).
+The code has been tested on two CPUs (Intel Core i7-1185G7, x86; Apple M4, ARM), an AMD GPU (Instinct MI210), and an NVIDIA GPU (H200).

 The spatial discretization employs the second-order accurate finite difference SBP operators, as described in Remark~\ref{rem:concrete_sbp}.
-Time integration is performed using an explicit third-order, five-stage Runge-Kutta method with embedded error estimator for adaptive step size control.
+Time integration is performed using an explicit third-order, five-stage Runge--Kutta method with an embedded error estimator for adaptive step size control.
 This method utilizes the \textit{First Same As Last} (FSAL) property and has been specifically optimized for discretizations of hyperbolic conservation laws when the time step size is constrained by stability rather than accuracy~\cite{ranocha2021optimized}.
 The relative and absolute tolerances of the time integrator are set to $10^{-6}$, and the relaxation parameter $\lambda$ is set to 500 in all subsequent experiments unless otherwise specified.

 For one-dimensional setups, we uniformly repeat the computational domain in the other direction to ensure compatibility with our two-dimensional equations.
-This effectively reduces the problem to a one-dimensional one with the same solution in the other direction as all cross terms vanish.
+This effectively reduces the problem to a one-dimensional one, with the same solution in the other direction, as all cross terms vanish.

 Unless otherwise stated, we use SI units for all quantities.
 The gravitational acceleration is set to $g = \SI{9.81}{m/s^2}$.
 For all experiments, we initialize the auxiliary variables of the hyperbolic approximation as